 NanoZolid® – a unique proprietary technology

-Thus far, a total of 89 national patents have been granted within eight patent families and LIDDS now has comprehensive patent protection for the NanoZolid® platform in all major markets.
-There are only a few remaining countries where the application has not yet been granted.
-These are markets where the processing time for patent applications usually is long.
+More than 100 national patents have so far been granted within seven patent families and LIDDS now has comprehensive patent protection for the NanoZolid platform in all major markets.

 |PATENT||PATENT||US||EU||REST OF THE WORLD|

 |2 / 2006||Method to treat prostate cancer||2026||2030||Aus, Can, Chi, Jap, Mex, Russ, S. Kor, Nor, S. Afr, Ind, Isr|

 |3 / 2007||Slow local drug release||2027||2029||Aus, Can, Chi, HK, Jap, Mex, Russ, S. Kor, Isr, S. Afr, Ind|

 |4 / 2009||Mixing tool suspensions||2028||2029||Aus, Chi, Russ, Can, Ind, Isr, Jap, Mex, S. Afr, S. Kor|